The Architectural Work of Le Corbusier in Japan (UNESCO) An Outstanding Contribution to the Modern Movement

-Renowned Swiss-French artist Le Corbusier (Charles-Edouard Jeanneret, 1887-1965) pioneered this modern architectural movement, designing buildings across Europe, the Americas, and in Japan and India.
-His massive, smooth, symmetrical concrete buildings laid the groundwork for a generation of “brutalist” modern architects and posited a new vision for functionality in building and city planning.
+Swiss-French artist Le Corbusier (Charles-Edouard Jeanneret, 1887-1965) was a pioneer of this modern architectural movement, designing buildings across Europe, the Americas, Japan and India.
+His massive, symmetrical concrete buildings laid the groundwork for a generation of “brutalist” modern architects and posited a new vision for functionality in building and city planning.

-- Strolling the outside grounds of the museum, which are home to numerous statues by Rodin
+- Strolling the forecourt of the museum, home to numerous statues by Rodin

-Located in the Ueno district of Tokyo, the National Museum of Western Art , houses 4,500 sculptures and paintings from the last five centuries, all from western artists.
+Located in the Ueno district of Tokyo, The National Museum of Western Art , houses around 6,500 sculptures and paintings from the last five centuries, all from western artists.
 Inside you'll find works by Van Gogh, Cezanne, and Monet, among others.
 But it's Le Corbusier's impressive interior and exterior designs that continue to impress visitors.
 Built in 1959, the structure has a rectangular concrete exterior, with skylights, beams, and ramps serving as functional decorative interior elements.

-As the pieces within began to grow, Le Corbusier employed Japanese apprentices Kunio Maekawa, Junzo Sakakura, and Takamasa Yoshizaka to work on expanding the facility, resulting in the addition of a lecture hall (completed in 1964), an annex (1979), and a ticket office (1984).
+The facility was expanded by Japanese architects Kunio Maekawa, Junzo Sakakura, resulting in the addition of a lecture hall (completed in 1964), an annex (1979), and a ticket office (1984).

 See the works of Le Corbusier's local apprentice

-Though not part of the designated World Heritage site, the Museum of Modern Art in the nearby beach town of Kamakura was designed by Le Corbusier disciple Junzo Sakakura.
-The structure and surrounding grounds present a synthesis between the elder's modern form and his student's Japanese roots and aesthetic sensibilities.
+Though not on the World Heritage list, the Kamakura Bunkakan Tsuruoka Museum (formerly the Museum of Modern Art, Kanagawa), located near the seaside in Kanagawa Prefecture, was designed by Le Corbusier's disciple Junzo Sakakura and was the first public modern art museum in Japan.
+The structure and surrounding grounds present a synthesis between the master's modern form and Japanese roots and aesthetic sensibilities.
 Mixing the modern with the traditional, the museum is cleverly located a short distance from Kamakura's most prestigious shrine Tsurugaoka Hachimangu .
 Interestingly, this structure was built before the National Museum of Western Art , though it shares many of the same design elements.
-While the museum is presently closed to the public, the structure itself remains a notable piece of Japanese modern architecture.

-Sakakura spent seven years working under Le Corbusier as his studio chief, later returning to Japan to work on such notable buildings as the International House of Japan, and the Institute of France-Japan.
+Sakakura spent seven years working under Le Corbusier later returning to Japan to work on such notable buildings as the Japan Pavilion at the Paris Expo and the Institute of France-Japan.
 With buildings spread throughout the country, architectural fans will enjoy making the journey to view his works, which borrow liberally from the approach of his teacher.

-Le Corbusier's influence can be seen in the works of Japan's own star architect
+Le Corbusier's influence can be seen in the works of Japanese architects

 Held in the same regard as architects like Frank Lloyd Wright and Ludwig Mies van der Rohe, Le Corbusier's influence resonates around the world.
 Such is the case with contemporary Japanese architect Tadao Ando.
 Known for structures such as Benesse House on Naoshima and the Church of Light in Osaka, Ando received no formal architectural training, but learned from practical application and study, and is known to have traced from design books featuring Le Corbusier's architectural drawings.